How to Fix a Curved Spine

 • Lordosis: A deeper-than-normal inward curve in the lower back.
 It can make the belly stick out more and the buttocks appear more prominent.

-Learning how to fix curve in the lower back or upper spine depends on which type is present and how it affects your child’s movement and comfort.
+Learning how to straighten a curved spine or correct a curve in the lower back or upper spine depends on which type is present and how it affects your child’s movement and comfort.
+Back or upper spine depends on which type is present and how it affects your child’s movement and comfort.

 How to Straighten a Curved Spine